red-hat-storage/RHCS-vagrant/README.md

 **BEWARE** this is for advanced users only!

 * Get [packer](https://www.packer.io/)
-* `git checkout` the "packer" branch of this repository, follow the README
+* run `git checkout -b packer` to switch the "packer" branch of this repository, follow the README in packer directory

 ## Author
 [Daniel Messer](mailto:dmesser@redhat.com) - [dmesser@redhat.com](mailto:dmesser@redhat.com) -